polkadot-developers/substrate-docs/content/md/en/docs/tutorials/collectibles-workshop/04-import-traits.md

 The `Collectible` struct consists of the following:

 - `unique_id` is an unsigned integer of 16 bytes to ensure that each collectible is a unique entity in the blockchain.
-- `price` as an Option that returns `Some(value)` if a price is set or `None` to indicate that the collectible isn't for sale.
+- `price` as an `Option` that returns `Some(value)` if a price is set or `None` to indicate that the collectible isn't for sale.
-- `color` for the variant of the custom Color type for the collectible.
+- `color` for the variant of the custom `Color` type for the collectible.
 - `owner` to identify the account that owns the collectible.

-Because we've imported the Currency trait, we can also use the `BalanceOf` and `AccountId` types from the Currency interface in the `collectibles` pallet.
+Because we've imported the Currency trait, we can also use the `Balance` and `AccountId` types from the Currency interface in the `collectibles` pallet.

-For example:
+Create a type alias for the `Balance` type called `BalanceOf`:

 ```rust
 type BalanceOf<T> =
 	<<T as Config>::Currency as Currency<<T as frame_system::Config>::AccountId>>::Balance;
 ```

-After declaring the BalanceOf and AccountId types, we can include them in the Collectible structure:
+Use `BalanceOf` and `AccountId` in the Collectible structure:

 ```rust
         pub struct Collectible<T: Config> {